Dangers of hang gliding

 A parachute is not guaranteed to save you.

-The first parachute deployment that I know of in my hang gliding club was that of Peter R when another hang glider collided with his Airwave Magic 4 — the so-called Full Race version — in the late 1980s, breaking a control frame down-tube, cross-tube, and leading edge.
+In 1987 another hang glider collided with Peter Robinson’s Airwave Magic 4 — the so-called Full Race version — breaking a control frame down-tube, cross-tube, and leading edge.
 The wing folded up and Peter deployed his parachute, landing safely despite having one arm caught between the harness riser (to which the parachute bridle is attached) and another part of the rig.
-The pilot of the other wing involved also got down safely.
+The pilot of the other wing involved also landed safely.

 Included in the list of damaged items is this, to which we should have